 CEO & Managing Director amp

-Julieanne was appointed to the position of CEO & Managing Director in July 2009.
-In addition to this role, Julieanne currently holds board positions with Australia TradeCoast Limited, Queensland Theatre Company and Queensland Tourism, and is Chair of the Queensland chapter of the Australian Business Arts Foundation
+Julieanne Alroe was appointed to the position of CEO and Managing Director at BAC in July 2009.
+In addition to this role, Julieanne currently holds board positions with Brisbane Airport Corporation Pty Limited, Australia TradeCoast, Tourism and Events Queensland, Urban Futures Brisbane and the Queensland Theatre Company and is a Queensland State Advisory Council Member for the Committee for Economic Development of Australia (CEDA).

 Previous board appointments include the position of Chairman of Airports Coordination Australia Ltd and Airports Council International Safety and Technical Standing Committee and director of Schiphol Australia Pty Ltd.